-Divestco had a funded debt to equity ratio of 1.01:1 as at March 31, 2017 (December 31, 2016: 0.74:1).
-Debt levels increased by \$1.1 million and equity decreased by \$2.4 million due to the net loss in Q1 2017.
+Divestco had a funded debt to equity ratio of 1.10:1 as at June 30, 2017 (December 31, 2016: 0.74:1).
+Debt levels increased by \$1.1 million and equity decreased by \$3.3 million due to the net loss for the first six months of 2017; however, most of the net loss is due to depreciation and amortization.
 The Company's previous practice was to utilize an appropriate mix of debt and equity to finance its current capital expenditures and growth initiatives.
 The current strategy of the Board of Directors and management is to try to operate the Company with the lowest possible debt load in reaction to the volatility of the industry while maintaining a lower cost structure.
 This is to ensure adequate financial flexibility to meet the financial obligations, both current and long-term and as part of the Company's effort to maintain a healthy statement of financial position.
-While the Company's strategy is to maintain a funded debt to equity ratio of less than 1:1, it took on some additional debt to ensure it had adequate liquidity.
+While the Company's strategy is to maintain a funded debt to equity ratio of less than 1:1, management took on additional debt to provide some necessary liquidity.
 Management continues to search for additional sources of capital and revenue to reduce debt and increase earnings to reduce its funded debt to equity to below 1:1.